Saket6198/Judge0/README.md

 ## 🎯 Project Overview

-**judge0 Arena** is a sophisticated, full-stack competitive programming platform that transcends traditional online judges by integrating AI-powered mentorship, real-time collaboration, and enterprise-grade code execution infrastructure.
+**Judge0** is a sophisticated, full-stack competitive programming platform that transcends traditional online judges by integrating AI-powered mentorship, real-time collaboration, and enterprise-grade code execution infrastructure.
 Built on the robust Judge0 API foundation, this platform delivers a seamless coding experience with advanced problem-solving assistance.

 ### 🧠 Core Philosophy